slub/doaj-changelog/README.md

 # DOAJ Changelog

-The change logs of journals that have been withdrawn from the DOAJ do not contain any publisher information.
-The aim of this project is to enrich this information.
+The change log showing journals that have been withdrawn from the DOAJ do not contain any publisher information.
+The aim of this project is to enrich these.

 The final result of the enrichment process is available in [CSV](data/doaj_changelog_withdrawn_list_enriched_utf8.csv) and [XLSX](data/doaj_changelog_withdrawn_list_enriched_utf8.xlsx) format.

-Please note that these files are UTF-8 encoded and that there is also an [ASCII](data/doaj_changelog_withdrawn_list_enriched_ascii.csv) version of the CSV file.
-All characters outside the ASCII range are represented there with UTF-8 escape sequences.
+Please note that these files are UTF-8 encoded and that there is also an [ASCII](data/doaj_changelog_withdrawn_list_enriched_ascii.csv) version of the CSV file in which all characters outside the ASCII range are represented as Unicode escape sequences.

 ## Workflow